(If you’ve missed the beginning of The End, start with this link)

 “I guess so.
 What else did he say?”

-“Not much, except that we’re due in HQ in two days.”
+“Not much, except that we’re due at HQ in two days.”

 “Two days?
-I see… And what do you mean by ‘we’ are expected?
+I see… And what do you mean ‘we’ are expected?
 You too?”

-“Wow, it sounds serious.
-Do you know what it is about?”
+“Wow, that sounds serious.
+Do you know what it is?”

-“No, except that it sounds very serious, indeed.”
+“No, just that it sounds very serious indeed.”

 “Well, look, not that I want to kick you out since you just got here, but…”